Skip to main content

 Creates a Kubernetes cluster with the specified custom configuration and features provided in the request body.

-To create a Kubernetes cluster, you need to specify its configuration details by completing the payload of the request with the required fields.
-These fields include information such as the cluster name, node type, Kubernetes version, hardware configuration, and other relevant parameters.
-Once you have filled out the payload with the necessary information, send the request to the /core/clusters API using the method to create the Kubernetes clusters with the provided configuration.
+To create a Kubernetes cluster, specify its configuration details by filling in the required fields in the request payload.
+These fields include the cluster name, node type, Kubernetes version, hardware configuration, and other relevant parameters.
+Once the payload is complete, send the request to the /core/clusters API using the method to deploy the cluster with the specified configuration.

 note